Customer lifetime value (CLV) is not a static metric. It changes over time—sometimes dramatically—as you observe new data about a customer.

 - Similarly, what percentage of customers move from the medium tier to the other two tiers?

 - Lastly, what percentage of customers go from the lowest tier to the medium and high tiers?

 Other information you may want to know over this time might include the percentage of customers who

-Built a Plot to Show How CLV is Changing Over Time
+Build a Plot to Show How CLV is Changing Over Time

-After having done this analysis for two specific dates, you will now want to see if the trends are stationary over time.
+After doing this analysis for two specific dates, you will now want to see if the trends are stationary over time.
 To do this, you must use the same calculations and add something that shows this pattern over time.
 Consider the figure below: Despite the number of migrations that are happening, you can see that they tend to stay consistent over time.